mjanowiecki/metadata-editing-python/README.md

 ## evaluate

 **getDuplicatedIdentifiersInSheet.py**<br>
 Finds all identifiers in a spreadsheet that appear more than 1 time in column.
-Creates a new spreadsheet containing all of rows with duplicated identifiers.
+Creates a new spreadsheet containing all the rows with duplicated identifiers.

 **getDuplicateValuesInColumn.py**<br>
-Find any duplicated values within a column of a spreadsheet, and then creates a new spreadsheet containing all of the duplicated rows.
+Find any duplicated values within a column of a spreadsheet, and then creates a new spreadsheet containing all the duplicated rows.

 **getExtensionsFromFilenames.py**<br>Loops through a spreadsheet of filenames and add columns of just file extensions to original sheet.

 **getIdentifiersNotRepeatedInSheet.py**<br>
 Finds identifiers that only appear once in a sheet's column.
-Creates a new spreadsheet containing all of rows with non-repeated identifiers.
+Creates a new spreadsheet containing all the rows with non-repeated identifiers.

 **getInProgressAndCompletedRows.py**<br>
 Finds rows where the cell is empty (nan) for certain columns, and creates a new spreadsheet with these rows.